-During normal conditions, pituitary gland releases certain hormones during menstrual cycle which can cause the eggs containing follicles to start maturing.
-Generally one or two sacs that are filled with fluid reach maturity every month.
+During normal conditions, the pituitary gland releases certain hormones during menstrual cycle which can cause the eggs containing follicles to start maturing.
+Generally, one or two sacs that are filled with fluid reach maturity every month.
 The eggs are released only when the follicle becomes mature and opens up.
 The mature egg enters the fallopian tube to get fertilized by a sperm cell that can result in Pregnancy.

-There are several factors that are responsible for premature ovarian failure.
+There are several factors that are responsible for the premature ovarian failure.
 The common factors that can cause loss of eggs or oocytes resulting in premature ovarian failure include:

 - Chromosomal Defect

 Genetic disorders are mainly associated with premature ovarian failure.
 The common genetic disorders include mosaic Turner’s syndrome.
-In mosaic Turner’s syndrome you will have only one normal X chromosome and an altered second X chromosome.
+In mosaic Turner’s syndrome, you will have only one normal X chromosome and an altered second X chromosome.
 The other genetic disorder is fragile X syndrome – in which the X chromosomes are fragile and breaks easily.

-Toxin induced ovarian failure is common in cases when you are exposed to radiation therapy or chemotherapy while undergoing a cancer treatment.
+Toxin-induced ovarian failure is common in cases when you are exposed to radiation therapy or chemotherapy while undergoing a cancer treatment.
 Chemotherapy and radiation therapy can damage the genetic material present in your cells.
 Toxins also get accumulated in your body through cigarette smoking, chemical and certain pesticides that can also result in premature ovarian failure.